JeromeAuffret/phalcon_multisite/README.md

 ### Configuration

 The main database need to be configure in `src/common/config/main.php`. \
-Additionally, you can add a `config.php` to store sensitive configuration.
+Additionally, you can add a `config.php`, which is ignored from git, to store sensitive configuration.

 ```
 'main_database' => [